Skip to Main Content

 What should I do if my pet has a reaction to a vaccine?

 If your pet has a reaction to a vaccine, it is important to contact your veterinarian immediately.
 They will be able to assess the severity of the reaction and provide appropriate treatment or guidance.
-It is also helpful to provide them with any information about the specific vaccine that was administered, as this can assist in determining the cause of the reaction and prevent future occurrences.
+Let the veterinarian know which vaccines were administered to your pet, to help determine the cause of the reaction and prevent future occurrences.

 Should I still get my pet vaccinated?